Australia's NAB to move Scottish unit south if Scots vote for independence

 Re-registration in England would be subject to a number of regulatory approvals and other requirements, the timing and cost of which would be determined in due course, the bank added.

-Earlier, Scottish-based Lloyds Banking Group and Royal Bank of Scotland said they will relocate to England in the event of a “yes” vote.
+Earlier, Scottish-based Lloyds Banking Group (LLOY.L) and Royal Bank of Scotland (RBS.L) said they will relocate to England in the event of a “yes” vote.